Erasmus can lead to all sorts of things: fun, personal development, self improvement and even love.

-There is no 50-shades-of-freaking-grey manual on the schedule: of course, Erasmus has its “fun” reputation, but we were quite fascinated by the other side of it, that’s to say, Love and commitment on the Erasmus.
+There is no 50-Shades-of-freaking-Grey manual on the agenda, of course, but Erasmus does have a “fun” reputation.
+We were fascinated by this side of the experience – in other words, love and commitment on the Erasmus.

-We have all heard of Erasmus quickies, but it was quite a tender surprise to find out that some couples are still together.
-The good part of this?
-We listened to at least 20 love stories and most of them are still working.
-The bad part?
-I had to choose one of them.
+We’ve all heard of Erasmus flings, but it was a lovely surprise to find out that some couples are still together.
+The good news is we heard around 20 love stories and most of them turned into lasting relationships.
+The bad news?
+I had to choose just one of them.

-like to thank Irene B. for sharing her and her boyfriend’s story with us.
+We would like to thank Irene B. for sharing her and her boyfriend’s story with us.

 "My Erasmus in Madrid started in the 1st semester of 2016.
 Before leaving Milan, I decided that I wanted to enjoy this experience as a single who wants to have fun.
 Two days later, I met my current boyfriend.

 We hanged out together with other students and he always walked me home since my neighborhood wasn’t really safe and despite the fact that he lived quite far from my place.
 A week later, only classes could divide us, otherwise we were together all the time.
 On Erasmus, time feels more compact: steps that usually take months to be, are fulfilled in a few days.
 One day his roommates asked me to move in, since, basically, I was there all the time.
 So, we took our relationship to the next level: life together as a couple.